1 Delphini

 1 Del consists of three components.
 The brightest of them has a magnitude of 6.1; a companion located around 0.9 arcseconds from the primary has an apparent magnitude of 8.1; and a third star, located much farther away at around 17 arcseconds from component A, is the faintest with a magnitude of around 14 and is an unrelated background object.

-The entire system has a stellar classification of A1: III sh, indicating that it is a white giant + a shell star.
+The entire system has a stellar classification of A1: III sh, indicating that it is a white giant and a shell star.
 However, there is some uncertainty about the temperature class.
 When resolved, the secondary has a class of B9.
 1 Del A has 3 times the mass of the Sun and an effective temperature of 10,651 K, giving it a bluish white glow.
 It is estimated to be almost 250 million years old and has a solar metallicity.
 Both components spin rapidly, with projected rotational velocities of 217 and 370 km/s respectively.
 As for the peculiarities, the shell star is a primary component; the spectrum of the secondary shows broad absorption lines.

 Due to the stability of the emission lines data from 1 Delphini has been used for developing models of shell stars and Be stars.